The Banking Regulation Review: Cambodia

 Outlook and conclusions

-At a macro level, to help maintain price and financial system stability, the NBC continues to promote the riel over the short and medium term, and de-dollarisation in the long term.
+At a macro level, to help maintain pricing and financial system stability, the NBC continues to promote the riel over the short and medium term, and de-dollarisation in the long term.
 Differential treatment between the riel and US dollars, under measures similar to the current regime and applicable to reserve requirements, will be further introduced to promote the use of the riel.
-There is also a plan to offer investment products in riels, such as Treasury bills to local people and entities, and to reserve eligible government securities to banks seeking to meet the reserve requirement without using cash reserves that bear zero interest.
+On 28 May 2020, the NBC decided to promote the circulation of riel over smaller denomination US dollar banknotes.
+This is a big step by the regulator in promoting local currency.
+There is also a plan to offer investment products in riels, such as Treasury bills, to local people and entities, and reserve eligible government securities to banks seeking to meet the reserve requirement without using cash reserves that bear zero interest.

-While the NBC is pursuing compliance with the 25 Basel Core Principles, the readiness of the banking system and regulatory structure to meet such requirements will require a reasonable amount of time, taking into account the different sizes of BFIs, as well as the types of risks relevant to the Cambodian market.
+While the NBC is pursuing compliance with the 25 Basel Core Principles, the readiness of the banking system and regulatory structure to meet these requirements will take a reasonable amount of time, considering the different sizes of BFIs and the types of risks relevant to the Cambodian market.

-Moreover, several other drafted regulations will also be prepared and studied by the NBC in the coming year, such as:
+Moreover, several other drafted regulations will also be prepared and assessed by the NBC in the coming year, including:

-- a regulation on the solvency framework of BFIs;
+- a regulation on the deposit protection scheme;

-- a regulation on loan to value ratio; and
+- a regulation on financial lease and hire purchase;

 Fintech is developing in Cambodia.
-Through the soft launch of the Bakorng project, the NBC is finalising the issuance of digital currencies by using blockchain technology.
-The objectives of this project are to encourage electronic payments to achieve a cashless economy, and financial inclusion.
-Additionally, the NBC is developing a real-time gross settlement system to smooth the processing of, and mitigate the risks in, large interbank transactions, especially financial market transactions.
+The NBC will continue to promote the implementation of the Bakong payment system and observe the standard of implementation of Bakong's QR code system.
+The objectives of the Bakong payment system are to encourage electronic payments to achieve a cashless economy and financial inclusion.86 Additionally, the NBC is developing a real-time gross settlement system to smooth the processing of, and mitigate the risks in, large interbank transactions, especially financial market transactions.87

 1 Bun Youdy is a partner at Bun & Associates.